ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-loneliness.md

-Title: Focus on Attitude
+Title: Focus on Loneliness
-Date: 2022-04-27 10:30
+Date: 2022-06-23 10:30
 Tags: focus on, loneliness
 Summary: Loneliness is a recognizable feeling that we all experience at times, an unpleasant feeling that incorporates feelings of sadness and anxiety.

-# Focus on: LONELINESS

-Thoughts and Suggestions from an Aging Psychologist
+_Thoughts and Suggestions from an Aging Psychologist_

 What do we mean by the term "Loneliness?"
 While different for each of us, I suspect that if we analyzed its components we would agree on certain common features.